 a solo musical dramedy

-Pieces of Her is a 70 minute, semi-autobiographical, one person play written and performed by actress, singer, songwriter Sara Carbone.
+Voices of Her is an 80 minute, semi-autobiographical, one person play written and performed by actress, singer, songwriter Sara Carbone.
 In the play Sara brings to life over a dozen characters through speaking, singing, and dancing, almost entirely without instruments.

 Sara loves the magical place where theater, music and writing converge.
 She’s indulged in sensational theater gazing, reveled in terrific live music, and lost herself in wonderful writing – both fantastical and mundane.